ixchow/arrange/README.md

 	called immediately when scene is made active

 ### leave() [optional]
-	called immediately when scene is deactivated
+	called immediately before scene is deactivated

+### resize() [optional]
+	called when canvas is resized while scene is active

 ### tick() [optional]
     called every engine.Tick seconds; possibly multiple times per frame.
 All calls to tick() for a frame will be made before a call to update().